 with Rabbi Meir Shindler

 Our aim is to provide a Jewish education that will enable our children to leave Cheder with a solid grounding of Jewish practice and fluency in Hebrew reading.
 We hope to impart the next generation with a love of Judaism and a positive sense of Jewish identity.
 Our staff bring high quality, hands-on learning that caters for children of all ages.

-Sunday morning 9:30am- 12:30pm
+Sunday morning at 9:30am- 12:30pm

 We follow local school terms, as closely as Jewish festivals allow, ensuring that there is minimal disruption to the children and their school holidays.
-For the academic year 2019-2020, we will be operating on 32 Sundays.
+For the academic year 2020-2021, we will be operating on 32 Sundays.

 Our curriculum is designed to impart Jewish knowledge and Hebrew Reading in a fun, engaging and interactive manner.
 Each class will acquire Jewish knowledge which is age appropriate and will build on their prior knowledge on the topic.
-We pride ourselves on the quality and experience of our teaching staff, and enjoy a high staff-to-student ratio, including a 1-1 Hebrew Reading Teacher.
+We pride ourselves on the quality and experience of our teaching staff and enjoy a high staff-to-student ratio, including a 1-1 Hebrew Reading Teacher.